sravani-jakkula/GDP-Project/readme.md

 # working on creating login page and Home page
 As discussed in call working on Creating effective login page and home page with appropriate color combinations.

+###
+In Eclipse workspace created a maven project called InventoryAPI.
+Added maven dependicies and plug-ins in pom.xml file.